safeinsights/trusted-output-app/README.md

 ## To hit the management app
 1. Create a study on the management app
 2. Get the UUID of the study here: http://localhost:4000/member/openstax/studies/review
-3. take that uuid and upload it manually like so: `curl -X POST http://localhost:2345/api/run/<Run UUID HERE>/upload -F "file=@test-data/industry.csv" -u admin:password
+3. take that uuid and upload it manually like so: `curl -X POST http://localhost:3002/api/run/{Run_UUID_HERE}/upload -F "file=@test-data/industry.csv" -u admin:password
 4. Approve the study with the UUID you just uploaded
 `